Monsters is a captivating horror anthology series that captured the imagination of too few during its original run.

 Despite its relatively quiet presence on television screens, Monsters found a second life in the realm of home video and cable TV.
 These releases of the series allowed fans to revisit their favorite episodes, introducing new generations to the show.

-Monsters might have been a hidden gem in the realm of horror television, but its impact was profound for those who embraced it.
+Monsters is hidden gem in the realm of horror television, but its loved by those who embraced it.
 So, whether you're a long-time fan or a curious newcomer, take a journey into the world of Monsters.

 Support the Show